rehuuu01/JS-Detailed/README.md

 # JavaScript Detailed

-This repository contains my JavaScript learning journey in a structured and detailed format.

-## About

-The repository is organized into multiple modules and practice sections to keep the learning process structured and sequential.
+A structured repository for learning and practicing JavaScript concepts module by module.

-## Repository Structure
+## 📂 Project Structure

 ```text
 JS-Detailed/